-Malta has enacted the "Prevention of Money Laundering Act (PMLA)" within the scope of combating financial crimes.
-With this law, Malta established the Financial Intelligence Analysis Unit (FIAU).
-The Financial Intelligence Analysis Unit (FIAU) is a national Maltese institution responsible for preventing money laundering and financing terrorism.
-The Financial Intelligence Analysis Unit is responsible for collecting and investigating financial crime information.
-If the unit examines the suspicious transaction reports and detects a crime transaction, the relevant action is initiated.
+In 1994, Malta enacted the Prevention of Money Laundering Act (PMLA) to be initiated as the primary law against money laundering.
+With this law, the Financial Intelligence Analysis Unit (FIAU) is established as the national institution responsible for preventing money laundering and terrorist financing.
+FIAU is responsible for collecting and investigating information about financial crime.
+If the unit examines a suspicious transaction report and detects a crime transaction, the relevant action is initiated as soon as possible.

-Anti-Money Laundering Solutions (AML) for Malta
+AML Solutions for Malta